jdkhong/Zillow-Data-Engineering/README.md

 ## Zillow Data Architecture
 ![](https://i.imgur.com/bLuGWMj.png)

-# 8 properties for Big Data systems :
+## 8 properties of Big Data

-#### Robustness and fault Tolerance
+### Robustness and Fault Tolerance
 All systems belong to AWS, which is highly robust.
 In addition, all systems integrates with one another.
-If the data scraping goes down, short-term functionality will be lost on the front-end, but the data itself will be safe in S3.
-One cause of concern is the possibility that Zillow stops the scraping.
-A resolution to this would be to work with the less efficient Zillow API.
+If the scraping goes down, data itself will be safe in S3.

-#### Low latency reads and updates
+### Low latency reads and updates
 Since the real estate sales cycle is relatively slow, there is no need for real time updates.

-#### Scalability
+### Scalability
 A majority of these technologies are fully scalable.
 S3 and Spark have high scalability.
-In terms of a RDBMS, MySQL or SparkSQL might be a better fit than Postgres for better scalability.
+MySQL or SparkSQL might be a better fit than Postgres for scalability.
+Tableau is also very scalable.
-Tableau is also very scalable as it can be directly to servers, RDBMS, Spark, and multiple data sources.

-#### Generalization
+### Generalization
-This data pipeline architecture is easily extendible for any scraping and can be reused for a lot of applications.
+This data pipeline architecture is easily extendible for other scraping and can be reused.

-#### Extensibility
+### Extensibility
+All of the systems in place support the addition of new data sources, features, and models.

-#### Ad hoc queries
+### Ad hoc queries
 Postgres and Tableau will be used to do ad hoc queries.
-Both are very good at those types of tasks.

-#### Minimal maintainance
+### Minimal maintenance
+This system is complex, and requires monitoring to make sure everything is running.
+I attempted to make an e-mail airflow DAG in case of errors.

-#### Debuggability
+### Debuggability
-The data will always be stored in complete form in S3, so bugs can be easily traced out.
-This allows the data to be restructured, and models recomputed if something goes wrong.
+Data will always be stored in complete form in S3, so bugs can be easily traced out.
+Ability for data to be restructured and models can be recomputed if something goes wrong.